UNITED NATIONS ENVIRONMENT PROGRAMME

 The United Nations Environment Programme is an organization that convenes, facilitates, and provides scientific assessments, analyses, and projects in order to stimulate international policy responses.
 It partners with and leads major programmes such as REDD+ and the GEF.
 The UNEP is the lead body on climate change, sustainable development, biodiversity, environmental governance, harmful substances, and resource efficiency.
 Perhaps most notably, the UNEP has assisted in creating guidelines and treaties on issues such as the trade of harmful chemicals, transboundary air pollution, and contamination of international waterways.

 This committee is designed for both beginners and experienced delegates alike.
 Position papers, although strongly recommended, are not required.
-However, delegates who wish to be considered for an award must submit their position papers by Sunday, January 7, 2018, at 23:59.
-More information about position papers will be found on page 3 of each Background Guide.
+However, delegates who wish to be considered for an award must submit their position papers by Sunday, January 13, 2019, at 23:59 PST.
+More information about position papers can be found on page 3 of the Background Guide.

 An essential question at the heart of a society is that of justice.
 What is a crime?
 What gives the state the right to punish individuals for their actions?
 Quis